I’m David Pearson. This is my personal website.

 I manage website publishing – trying to make sure that everything we do is focused on meeting the needs of users of government information.

-I have a long-standing interest in social media – in the ways that we connect with others – in the ways that we identify relevant influencers or experts.
+I have a long-standing interest in social media – in the ways that we connect with others – in the ways that we identify relevant influencers or experts – and in networks and networking.

 I’m an experienced photographer, tending to specialise in the following: